-It’s that magical time of year, where bucks let their guard down and hunters capitalize on the breeding-centric distractions.
+Everyones knows about the rut, when bucks let their guard down and hunters capitalize on the breeding-centric distractions.

-1. Not Staying Put
+1. Not staying put

 The number one reason for deer hunting failure during the rut is leaving the stand too early.
 This is a time when bucks are off their usual patterns.
 They are searching wildly and widely for does.
 With one thing on their mind, bucks will be seen wandering throughout the day.

-2. Not Being Flexible
+2. Not being flexible

 Why do hunters refuse to move to another location even after days of seeing no game?
 Unless you have credible, fresh information that a buck is using the area near your stand, you need to be willing to move.

-3. Not Using the Right Calls
+3. Not using the right calls

 Tie a line around the bottom of the call with two tails coming off of it.
 Anchor one to the ground and tie off the other to your ladder.
 Tie a second line to the top of the call and take it up into your stand.

-4. Ditching the Decoy
+4. Ditching the decoy

 A lot of deer hunters quit using a decoy after archery season or early gun season.
-You need to lure a buck away from real does.
+You need to lure a good buck away from real does.
 If one will stand still, he may abandon those he's been chasing all day to check her out.

 Screw a real deer tail onto your decoy in a horizontal position, imitating a doe ready to breed.
 Now the "Ms. November" decoy has a realistic breeding posture.

-5. Forgetting the Buck Grunt
+5. Forgetting the buck grunt

 Wandering bucks that are not on a hot doe's trail have little tolerance for competition from other bucks.
 A much bigger buck may be intimidating and a yearling buck may not be a threat.

-Don't stay home to avoid early morning rain or snow.
+Don't stay home to avoid early-morning rain or snow.
 When the bucks have to hold up overnight they are itching to get after does as soon as the sun comes up.
 Get your waterproof gear on and wait them out.

-7. Misusing Scent
+7. Misusing scent

 Don't bother dribbling some doe-in-heat scent around your blind.
 Put it in a clean spray bottle.
-Spray vegetation and surrounding foliage about waist high—where the doe would emit scent.
+Spray vegetation and surrounding foliage about waist-high--where the doe would emit scent.

 If you can, use two different brands and spray some of each all the way to your stand.
 A buck will think he has a couple of hotties figured out and he'll follow that scent.

-8. Showing Up Late
+8. Showing up late

 If you bump the deer out of your area, you may be done.
 Get settled in the stand at least two hours before daylight and wait it out.